-These example sequences are used in the following table to explain the rules for a sequence definition.
+These example sequences are used in Table 17-2 to explain the clock resolution rules for a sequence definition.
 The clock of any sequence when explicitly specified is indicated by X. The absence of a clock is indicated by a dash.

 s_clk clk1 clk2 Resolved clock Semantic restriction

 - - - unclocked -

 Х - - s_clk -

 Х Х - s_clk s_clk and clk1 must be identical

 Х Х Х s_clk s_clk, clk1 and clk2 must be identical

 Х - Х s_clk s_clk and clk2 must be identical

-- Х - unclocked -
+- X - unclocked -

-Table 17-2: Rules for sequence definition
+Table 17-2: Resolution of clock for a sequence definition